rubensworks/PhD-Thesis/content/storing/evaluation.md

 storage space than CB-based approaches, and in [Hypothesis 5](#storing_hypothesis-qualitative-cb-querying) that query evaluation is *faster* or *equal*.
 In all cases OSTRICH requires more storage space than HDT-CB, which is why we *accept* Hypothesis 4.
-For the query evaluation, we again compare the means in the [appendix](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-3){:.mandatory} using the same test.
+For the query evaluation, we again compare the means in the [appendix (E)](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-3){:.mandatory} using the same test.
 In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 5.
 However, only one in three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.